H&J Medical Supplies Education Hub

 NY Medicaid may cover many medically necessary rentals or purchases:

-- Review Coverage Limits: Check rental periods, prior authorization, etc.
+4. Review Coverage Limits: Check rental periods, prior authorisation requirements and any quantity limits.

 Note: Coverage duration and items covered can vary by patient condition and state guidelines.
-Speak with your caseworker or Medicaid office for the most accurate info.
+Speak with your caseworker or Medicaid office for the most accurate information.

 Medicare Coverage for Medical Equipment

-Medicare Part B covers certain DME if prescribed by a Medicare-enrolled doctor.
-Common rentals include oxygen equipment, wheelchairs, hospital beds:
+Medicare Part B covers certain durable medical equipment if prescribed by a Medicare‑enrolled doctor.
+Common rentals include oxygen equipment, wheelchairs and hospital beds:

-- Check Deductibles & Coinsurance: Typically 80% covered after the Part B deductible; you pay ~20% unless you have supplemental coverage.
+3. Check Deductibles & Coinsurance: Typically 80% is covered after the Part B deductible; you pay around 20% unless you have supplemental coverage.

-- Long-Term Needs: Some rentals transition to purchase after a certain rental period if you still need the equipment.
+5. Long‑Term Needs: Some rentals transition to a purchase after a certain rental period if you still require the equipment.

-Purchasing Equipment: Depending on the item and Medicare guidelines, you may have the option to buy the equipment outright.
-In some cases (like certain power wheelchairs), Medicare may prefer purchase over rental if it’s more cost-effective in the long run.
+Purchasing Equipment: Depending on the item and Medicare guidelines you may have the option to buy the equipment outright.
+In some cases—like certain power wheelchairs—Medicare may prefer purchase over rental if it’s more cost‑effective.

 Tip: Medicare Advantage plans have their own networks—contact your plan to verify in‑network suppliers and coverage.